PhilipDaniels/dotfiles/spacemacs/readme.txt

 TODO
 ====
-No backups or temp files
-Parentheses with mic-paren
 pd-appearance - there are still some things I don't have. pd-hydras - can it do things that Spacemacs can't? pd-cpp - not up to Spacemacs spec